Chia-Network/chialisp-web/docs/puzzles/cats.md

 * Delegated TAIL

-  This is the best balance of security and flexibilty that we currently have.
-The Delegated TAIL is similar to the "Everything With Signature" example, except instead of requiring a signature from a specific key, it requires a signature from a specific puzzle hash.
-When the puzzle hash has been signed, the issuer may run that puzzle in place of the TAIL.
+  This is the best balance of security and flexibility that we currently have.
+The Delegated TAIL is similar to the "Everything With Signature" example, except instead of requiring a signature from a specific coin, it requires a signature from a specific puzzlehash.
+When the puzzlehash has been signed, the issuer may run that puzzle in place of the TAIL.

   This TAIL allows the issuer to create new TAILs that they can use with the CAT, even if those TAILs didn't exist during the initial issuance!
 For example, the issuer could create: